Who is Boris Epshteyn, the controversial aide by Trump’s side in court

 Epshteyn was one of just a handful of aides who joined Trump for the trip on Tuesday to the Manhattan courthouse, where he was arraigned on 34 felony counts over his role in a hush money scheme ahead of the 2016 campaign.
 Trump pleaded not guilty to all charges.

-Epshteyn was seated with Trump and his lawyers at the defendant’s table in photos from the courtroom.
-He was one of just a few non-lawyers who accompanied Trump inside the building.
+Epshteyn was seated with Trump and his outside lawyers handling the case at the defendant’s table in photos from the courtroom.

-The Trump campaign did not respond to a request for comment about Epshteyn’s role.

 David Urban, a former Trump campaign adviser, noted Tuesday on CNN that Epshteyn and senior adviser Jason Miller were accompanying the former president as he made his way through the courthouse.
 Urban described Miller and Epshteyn as the type of aides who would pump Trump up and make him feel more confident about his legal predicament.